salkinium/blog/_posts/2017-03-04-xpccs-error-model.md

 extern AssertionHandler __assertion_table_end __asm("section$end$__DATA$xpcc_assertion");
 ```

+**3 Feb 2018 -- Update:** We define some default assertion handlers inside the xpcc library source, which is first compiled into the `libxpcc.a` archive, then linked against by the application.
+However, the linker by default only searches archives for *referenced* symbols, which our handlers are obviously not, and therefore these handlers are omitted from the final executable.
+This can cause some very subtle and annoying bugs!

+The solution is to wrap the archive in `-Wl,--whole-archive -lxpcc -Wl,--no-whole-archive`.
+The [GNU ld documentation](https://sourceware.org/binutils/docs/ld/Options.html#Options) describes this quite well: "For each archive mentioned on the command line after the `--whole-archive` option, include every object file in the archive in the link, rather than searching the archive for the required object files."

+Note that this just makes all symbols *visible* to the linker, it does not force inclusion of all symbols, especially not if you pass the `--gc-sections` option as well.

 #### AVRs are annoying

 The most pain was getting this to work on AVRs though.
 The issue is that their address space is limited to 16-bit and instructions and data are placed into physically separate memories each with their own 16-bit address space.
 Or in other words, [AVRs implement a Harvard architecture](https://en.wikipedia.org/wiki/Harvard_architecture) and one does not simply read data from the instruction memory on a Harvard architecture.
 AVRs load their read-only data from Flash to SRAM at boot time, *including all strings*, since there is no way of telling from a 16-bit address whether it points to the instruction or the data memory.
 Hey, don't look at me, it's a 8-bit CPU, you get what you pay for!